Terry Funk: Eastern Championship Wrestling (1993–1994)

-Frontier Martial-Arts Wrestling (1993-1994, 1996-1997, 1999)
+Frontier Martial-Arts Wrestling (1993–1994, 1996–1997, 1999)

 In May 1993, Funk debuted in the Japanese promotion Frontier Martial-Arts Wrestling (FMW).
 In his first match, he lost to FMW founder Atsushi Onita in a "no rope barbed wire current blast super large time bomb death match" in the Kawasaki Stadium at the FMW 4th Anniversary Show.
 In August 1993, he wrestled a series of matches for FMW as part of its Shingeki series, including teaming with Tarzan Goto to defeat nephew and uncle duo Sabu and The Sheik in a tag team stretcher death match, teaming with Onita to defeat Mr. Pogo and Ricky Fuji in a Texas street fight death match, and defeating boxer Leon Spinks by disqualification in a "different style fight".

 Funk returned to FMW for two matches in May 1994 as part of its Haisuinojin series, defeating Sabu, then defeating The Sheik by knockout in a "no pinfall" match at the FMW 5th Anniversary Show.

 In April and May 1996, Funk took part in FMW's Fighting Creation series.
 During this tour, he formed a stable with Super Leather, Headhunter A, and Headhunter B, "Funk Masters of Wrestling".
 His matches during the tour included teaming with Mr. Pogo to defeat Hayabusa and Masato Tanaka in a "no ropes barbed wire current mine explosion double hell time bomb tornado death match".
 At the FMW 7th Anniversary Show, Funk defeated Koji Nakagawa in Kawasaki Stadium.

 In November 1999, the Funks returned to FMW for the FMW 10th Anniversary Show, defeating Naohiko Yamazaki and Yoshinori Sasaki in the Yokohama Arena.

 World Championship Wrestling (1994)

 In May 1994, Funk returned to WCW, joining Colonel Robert Parker's Stud Stable.
-At Slamboree later that month, he wrestled Tully Blanchard to a double disqualification.
-Later that evening, Funk attacked Dustin Rhodes, beginning a feud between the two men.
+At Slamboree '94: A Legends' Reunion later that month, he wrestled Tully Blanchard to a double disqualification.
+Later that evening, Funk attacked Dustin Rhodes, who was feuding with the Stud Stable.
 At Bash at the Beach in July 1994, Funk and stablemate Bunkhouse Buck defeated Dustin Rhodes and Arn Anderson when Anderson turned on Rhodes and defected to the Stud Stable.
 In September 1994 at Fall Brawl '94: War Games, the Stud Stable lost to Dustin Rhodes, Dusty Rhodes, and the Nasty Boys in a WarGames match.
 Funk left WCW once more in October 1994.